 Environment and health

 Environmental problems, such as air pollution, do not stop at national borders.
 Partly driven by global developments, the EU has built up an impressive body of legislation, whereby the Member States are collectively seeking solutions for tackling cross-border environmental problems such as air pollution, water pollution and loss of biodiversity.
 The EU Member States largely organise their own healthcare for their citizens.
 The EU supplements national policy by establishing common objectives.
 For example, the EU provides help in tackling common challenges such as epidemics, chronic illnesses or an ageing population.
-The EU's role in the field of health is set to grow in the future.
+In recent years, the EU's role in the field of health has grown, particularly in the wake of the lessons learnt from the COVID-19 pandemic.

 -